-The vast majority of genetic diseases remains beyond possibilities of treatment with research continuing to be able to offer therapies to the affected patients
+The vast majority of genetic diseases remain beyond possibilities of treatment, with research continuing to be able to offer therapies to the affected patients

 Treating genetic diseases is a challenge.
 A restricted number of these diseases can be treated through specific diet, medics, chaperone molecules or enzyme replacement therapies, while some rare recent advances brought gene therapy to the panel of treatments.

 Creatine deficiency syndromes (CDS) are perfect examples of this difference between treatable and so far untreatable genetic diseases.
 CDS are caused by mutations in the genes coding for arginine:glycine amidinotransferase (AGAT) and guanidino-acetate methyltransferase (GAMT) (creatine synthetic pathway), as well as for the creatine transporter (SLC6A8).
 These three diseases show a lack or very strong decrease of creatine (Cr) in the brain, measured by proton magnetic resonance spectroscopy (1H-MRS), and develop severe neurological symptoms.
 CDS account for 1-2% of all mental retardations, Cr transporter deficiency (CTD) being the most frequent (1% of all mental retardations in boys, as the SLC6A8 gene is located on the X chromosome).

 Since a very long time, Cr is known for its role in ATP regeneration and cell storage of high energy phosphates under its phosphorylated form phosphocreatine (PCr) (through the Cr / PCr / creatine kinase system).
 More recently, Cr was also recognized as one of the main osmolytically active molecules of the brain, and may also act as neuromodulator or even true neurotransmitter.